Foreign Trade Zone #129

 The Port of Bellingham: Grantee of FTZ #129

-Recently the Port modified its FTZ #129 to provide a new benefit for businesses that locate within Whatcom County.
+The Port modified FTZ #129 to provide a new benefit for businesses in Whatcom County.
 The Port of Bellingham has entered its FTZ into the Alternative Site Framework (ASF).
-This will allow any new companies that locate anywhere within Whatcom County to secure Foreign Trade Zone status for warehousing and distribution operations within approximately thirty (30) days from the time an application is accepted for filing.
-Manufacturing companies may also benefit from additional streamlined procedures.
+This will allow any new or existing companies within Whatcom County to secure Foreign Trade Zone status for warehousing and distribution operations within 30 days from the time an application is accepted.
+Manufacturing applications can be approved in 120 days.
 This is a new process that requires basic information on the company, its operation and location.
-This will provide companies with the ability to secure approval for FTZ designation in a faster time frame for a lower cost.
+Businesses can now secure approval for FTZ designation more quickly and for a lower cost.

 T.C.
-Trading Company of Blaine worked with the Port under the ASF program and activated a new subzone for warehousing/distributution and production assembly.
+Trading Company of Blaine worked with the Port under the ASF program and created a new subzone for warehousing/distributution and production assembly.